lsst-sqre/sqr-039/index.rst

    It also preserves the option to drop opaque bearer tokens entirely if the header length and HTTP Basic requirements are relaxed in the future (by, for example, no longer supporting older software with those limitations).

 If the first point (direct use of JWTs by third-party services) becomes compelling, the authentication handler could create and inject a JWT into the HTTP request to those services without otherwise changing the model.

+The primary driver for using opaque tokens rather than JWTs is length, which in turn is driven by the requirement to support HTTP Basic authentication.
+If all uses of HTTP Basic authentication can be shifted to token authentication and that requirement dropped, the decision to use opaque tokens rather than JWTs should be revisited.

 .. _discuss-browser-auth: